kanaka/data-defined-systems/docs/presentations/source/presentation.md

 <br>
 <br>

-**Data-defined systems put data in control, driving both the logic and behavior.**
+**Data-defined systems put data in control.
+The data drives the logic and behavior of the system.**

 Notes:

-- Abstract says "data-driven".
-I've been the fence about which term.
-  I currently prefer "data-defined" but neither is perfect.
-- Other terms in this space that also aren't quite right are "declarative", "spec-driven", and "data-first".
+- [skip terms]

 ---